Elasticsearch vs. MongoDB: 2023 Comparison

 Backup and Recovery

-Elasticsearch provides plugin-based backup features to recover from data loss quickly.
+Elasticsearch provides plugin-based backup database recovery features to recover from data loss quickly.
 It also offers a number of backup and recovery options, including the ability to take snapshots of a database or clone it into multiple replicas.

 Programming Language Support